-RPL - Recognition of Recognition of learning that is not based on credit recognition of previous study, and which Prior Learning included skills and knowledge obtained through employment and life experience.
-This is normally applied to an assessment of student's work and life experience for academic credit.
-SAC Student Achievement Component funding.
-A unit of funding from the TEC.
-Stakeholder A person, group, or organisation who affects or can be affected by Toi Ohomai's actions and/or decisions.
-Student A person enrolled for one or more courses/programmes at Toi Ohomai.
-TEC Tertiary Education Commission.
-TES Tertiary EducationStrategy.
+Training Scheme An assessed programme of study of 20 to 40 credits, that does not lead to a qualification on the NZQF.
 Transcript The official record of a student's results across their entire programme of study.
 This is awarded on graduation.
 Unspecified Credit (UC) Credit based on a student's previous study's learning outcomes which are not equivalent to a Toi Ohomai course, but the level and a credit value can be awarded as credit.
-Validation Also known as pre-assessment moderation, is the process of ensuring that an assessment task effectively assesses the learning outcome(s), is at the appropriate level and contains a fair and equitable assessment load.
+Validation Is the process of checking that assessment marking is fair and that marks are accurately added Variation to delivery Variation to delivery means that Toi Ohomai may need to alter hours or delivery weeks to benefit a student cohort or industry requirements, but will ensure the programme is delivered based on the total amount of notional learning hours required as outlined in the approved programme of study.
 Vulnerable adult An adult student with a disability.
 Vulnerable student A student under the age of 18 years or an adult student with a disability.
-WINZ Work and Income New Zealand, the agency of the Ministry of Social Development responsible for the administration of student loans.
 Withdrawn (W) The result awarded to a student who formally withdraws from a course after the 10% point.
 YG Youth Guarantee.